-Memphis, Tennessee, with a population of 670,902, is in Shelby County, TN and close to the borders of Arkansas and Mississippi.
+Memphis, Tennessee has a population of 652,236.
+It is located in Shelby County, TN close to the borders of Arkansas and Mississippi.

 Memphis was founded in 1820.

 AARP named their top 50 attractions in Tennessee.
 Eleven of the association's 50 favorites are in Memphis, including the Memphis Brooks Museum of Art, The Dixon Gallery and Gardens, the Memphis Zoo and Graceland.